Bird colony: Ecological functions

 Colonial behaviour has its costs as well.
-It has been noted that parasitism by haematozoa is higher in colonial birds and it has been suggested that blood parasites might have shaped adaptations such as larger organs in the immune system and life-history traits.
+For example, parasitism by haematozoa is higher in colonial birds, and blood parasites might have shaped adaptations like the development of larger organs in the immune system and life-history traits.
 Other costs include brood parasitism and competition for food and territory.
 Colony size is a factor in the ecological function of colony nesting.
 In a larger colony, increased competition for food can make it harder for parents to feed their chicks.

 The benefits and drawbacks for birds of nesting in groups seem to be highly situational.
-Although scientists have hypothesized about the advantages of group nesting in terms of enabling group defensive behavior, escape from predation by being surrounded by neighbors (called the selfish herd hypothesis), as well as escaping predators through sheer numbers, in reality, each of these functions evidently depends on a number of factors.
-Clearly, there can be safety in numbers, but there is some doubt about whether it balances out against the tendency for conspicuous breeding colonies to attract predators, and some suggest that colonial breeding can actually make birds more vulnerable.
-At a common tern colony in Minnesota, a study of spotted sandpipers observed to nest near the tern colony showed that the sandpipers that nested nearest the colony seemed to gain some protection from mammalian predators, but avian predators were apparently attracted to the colony and the sandpipers nesting there were actually more vulnerable.
-In a study of a least tern colony in Connecticut, nocturnal avian predators in the form of black-crowned night herons and great horned owls were observed to repeatedly invade a colony, flying into the middle of the colony and meeting no resistance.
+Although scientists have hypothesized about group nesting offering the advantages of group defensive behavior, escape from predation by being surrounded by neighbors (called the selfish herd hypothesis) and through sheer numbers, in reality, each of these advantages depends on a number of factors.
+There can be safety in numbers, but there is some doubt about whether it outweighs the tendency for conspicuous breeding colonies to attract predators, and some suggest that colonial breeding can actually make birds more vulnerable.
+For example, at a common tern colony in Minnesota, a study of spotted sandpipers nesting near the tern colony showed that the sandpipers seemed to gain some protection from mammalian predators, but avian predators were apparently attracted to the colony, and the sandpipers nesting there were actually more vulnerable.
+In a study of a least tern colony in Connecticut, nocturnal avian predators, black-crowned night herons and great horned owls, were observed to repeatedly invade a colony, flying into the middle of the colony without meeting resistance.

-For seabirds, the location of colonies on islands, which are inaccessible to terrestrial predators, is an obvious advantage.
-Islands where terrestrial predators have arrived in the form of rats, cats, foxes, etc., have devastated island seabird colonies.
-One well-studied case of this phenomenon has been the effect on common murre colonies on islands in Alaska, where foxes were introduced for fur farming.
+For seabirds, colonies located on islands inaccessible to terrestrial predators have an obvious advantage, but the arrival of terrestrial predators, including rats, cats, foxes, etc., to a previously inaccessible island has devastated island seabird colonies.
+One well-studied case of this phenomenon was the introduction of foxes for fur farming on islands in Alaska with common murre colonies.